 Arduino Unos will be available to purchase for £18 and Arduino Starter Kits will be available to purchase for £35.
 Please bring cash if you would like to buy either of these.

 You can purchase your tickets now at EventBrite.
-This is a very popular workshop, with only 15 spaces, so please buy your tickets early to avoid disappointment.
+This is a very popular workshop, so please buy your tickets early to avoid disappointment.